Getting Started with a Safety Razor

 Razor Blades

-When I started out, I tried out a variety pack of razors from Fendrihan.
+When I started out, I tried out a variety pack of razors from Fendrihan, a men's shaving company.
 My husband also had a bunch of blades leftover.
-The thought is that they are all different, and you can figure out which is best for you.
-This idea might apply to some people that are a little more detail-oriented than I am, I'm thinking.
+Different companies make their blades in different locations and they are all just slightly different in their sharpness, so a variety can help you figure out which is best for you.
+This idea might apply to some people that are a little more detail-oriented than I am; I didn't actually notice a difference in any of them.
 I honestly just found them all to be pretty great.
 This may not be the case if you’re shaving your face and you’re more particular, but they’ve all worked out well for me.

 Now, in terms of packaging, they are not all the same.
 Some include exterior plastic wrap, like the wrapping on gum or cigarettes, which is really very unnecessary.
 Some have a plastic case frame on every set of 5 blades, which is useful afterward for nothing and just ends up as microplastic waste.
 The ones that just come wrapped in paper and cardboard were Rockwell Razor blades, Shark blades and Astra blades.
-I’m into keeping the unnecessary waste away, so I won’t be rebuying the others, like Wilkinson Sword, that were good blades, but had a lot of unnecessary packaging.
+I’m into keeping the unnecessary waste away, so I won’t be rebuying the others (like Wilkinson Sword).
+They might have been good blades, but had a lot of unnecessary packaging.

 Safety razors have a standard blade, so no stress on using different blades; they should all fit.